brouberol/blog/content/reproducible-sqlite.md

 ```
 ") }}

 Things are a bit different with SQLite, as it is _not_ an SQL server.
 It is a _library_ that you embed in your program (either by compiling it alongside your code, or by relying on a shared library and language bindings).
-Python does the latter: its `sqlite3` package is written in C using the CPython API, and [includes](https://github.com/python/cpython/blob/4ae3edf3008b70e20663143553a736d80ff3a501/Modules/_sqlite/connection.h#L32) the `sqlite3.h` header file.
+Python does the latter: its `sqlite3` module is written in C using the CPython API, and [includes](https://github.com/python/cpython/blob/4ae3edf3008b70e20663143553a736d80ff3a501/Modules/_sqlite/connection.h#L32) the `sqlite3.h` header file.
 Where does this header file come from though?

 ### Inspecting the sqlite version on linux